 Hintze Hall Refurbishment, Natural History Museum, South Kensington

 In bustling South Kensington,London, our team undertook one of the most prestigious projects to date – the renovation of the iconic ‘Hintze Hall’ at the Natural History Museum.
-For our London refurbishment contractors, this project was about preserving a piece of history while creating new spaces to house the ever-evolving exhibits of this world-renowned institution.
+For our heritage building contractors, this project was about preserving a piece of history while creating new spaces to house the ever-evolving exhibits of this world-renowned institution.

 An Artful Restoration: Preserving the Grade I Listed Fabric